Harlan (crater)

 Harlan is a lunar impact crater near the southeastern limb of the Moon.
 It is located just to the northeast of the crater Marinus.
-To the northeast is the flooded walled plain Abel, and to the southeast is Mare Australe.
+To the northeast is the flooded walled plain named Abel, and to the southeast is Mare Australe.

 This crater has a worn outer rim, with a crater attached to the northeastern rim and an irregular southern edge.
 The inner wall has slumped to form a shelf along the northwestern side.
 The interior floor has been resurfaced by basaltic lava, producing a level, nearly featureless surface with a lower albedo than its surroundings.

 Harlan was previously designated Marinus D before being assigned its current name by the IAU.